 Understanding your child’s sensory needs is the first step toward creating the calm and stress-free family you long for.

-At this stage, I can say that what I did worked because we don’t have these issues anymore, and we haven’t for years.
+Years later, I can say that what I did worked because we don’t have these clothing issues anymore.
 Granted, my daughter is much older now, but we were able to resolve these issues when they could have continued to be very problematic.

 Here’s How I Minimized Clothing Issues

-Here is what I eventually figured out, and if you have a child who is resistant to new clothing, then this might help you, too.
+If you have a child who is resistant to new clothing, I believe that this strategy can help you and your child.
 I want you to know that if you can relate with me, there is hope.

 I knew ahead of time that my daughter would initially hate almost all of the clothing I bought her.
 While this used to make me angry, there was a time when I finally understood that getting used to new things was difficult for her and there was some clothing that she genuinely couldn’t stand to wear.

 This used to really aggravate me.
 I couldn’t understand how I was raising such an ungrateful child.
 Where was I going wrong?